 Electric aircraft are already being developed

 In general, however, it will take quite some time before electric planes are ready to take off.
 It's not only the difficulties with the battery technology which have to be solved, but also some other problems.
-In addition to Elon Musk, many other companies are already working on such projects, like the Silent Air Taxi and the Lilium Jet in Germany.
+In addition to Elon Musk, many other companies are already working on such projects, like the Lilium Jet in Germany.

 How long do you think it'll take for us to fly in electric planes?